What is life insurance?

-Whole of life insurance, also called whole of life assurance, is a policy that lasts as long as you do and always pays out if you die (as long as you’ve kept up with monthly payments).
-This type of policy is often used to offset inheritance tax payments.
+Whole of life insurance, also called whole of life assurance, is a policy that lasts as long as you do and always pays out if you die (as long as you’ve kept up with the payments).
+This type of policy is often used to cover inheritance tax payments.
 You can’t buy this type of cover on our site, but our partner LifeSearch, a specialist adviser for life insurance, will be able to help you.
-Give the friendly team a call on 0800 072 1147 (Monday to Thursday 8am-8pm.
-Friday 8am-7pm.
-Saturday 9am-2.30pm.
-Sunday 10am-3.30pm).
+Give the friendly team a call on 0800 072 1147 (Monday to Friday: 8am-8pm.
+Saturday: 9am-2pm.
+Sunday: 10am-3.30pm).

 Joint life insurance is a life insurance policy that covers two people (typically a couple), but it only pays out once.
-Usually, this payment will be a lump sum, which goes to the survivor if the first person dies during the term of a policy.
-When the policy ends with the first death, there’s no further life cover for the survivor and they’ll have to look for another policy if they still want cover.
+Usually, this payment will be a lump-sum, which goes to the survivor if the first person dies during the term of a policy.
+The policy ends with the first death, so the survivor will need to look for another policy if they still want cover.